Frequently asked questions

 What are the size limits?

 There is a limit of 300GB per data publication uploaded through the web interface.
 We can accept larger submissions, but the submitter needs to contact us for assistance.
+We recommend that individual files should not exceed 10GB.
+This ensures files are easily accessed and downloaded by Dryad users.

 How much does it cost?